-Note: Some exceptions exist for ESE and transfer students.
+Note: Some exceptions exist for ESE and transfer students. -

-C. Timeline for Dropping Dual Enrollment Courses
+-C. Timeline for Dropping Dual Enrollment Courses

-Sarasota County adheres to the drop/add procedures and timelines outlined in the Board approved articulation agreements with local post-secondary institutions. -High school students who withdraw after the academic withdrawal deadline will not be permitted to enroll in additional dual enrollment courses.
+Sarasota County adheres to the drop/add procedures and timelines outlined in the Board approved articulation agreements with local Post-secondary institutions have drop/add procedures and timelines.
+Students who are enrolled in a Sarasota County High School and taking dual enrollment off the campus of their district school sites must comply with the timelines delineated by the post secondary institution. -. -High school students who withdraw after the academic withdrawal deadline will not be permitted to enroll in additional dual enrollment courses.